 One or more console-mode applications (including multiple instances of TCC) can run in Take Command’s tabbed console window.
 JP Software claims that a console application running in a tabbed window displays text significantly faster than running it directly on the desktop.
 That’s why there’s little reason to run TCC separately.
 Running a console application in a Take Command window gives the application a cut and paste capability it may not have had before.

-In addition to the console window, the Take Command GUI includes a basic graphical file explorer.
+In addition to the console window, the Take Command GUI includes a basic file explorer much like the one built into Windows.
 You can navigate directories and run programs from it.
 You can also set up a toolbar with buttons to launch your favorite applications, configure Take Command or TCC from a menu, or launch a separate integrated development environment to edit and debug batch files.
-If you aren’t using the file explorer or other GUI elements, you can quickly toggle them out of the way until you need them.
+If you aren’t using the file explorer or other GUI elements, you can quickly toggle them out of the way or automatically hide them until they’re needed.

 The file explorer isn’t as powerful as some dedicated file managers.
 But the integration between the command interpreter and the GUI “environment” into a “graphical console” lets you easily switch between a graphical and a command line interface to suit whatever you need to do, all within one application.
 That integration brings other advantages.
 You can drag and drop a file from the explorer (or from any other application, or from the desktop) to the command line window.
 The name of the file then gets added to the command line, enclosed in quotes if the name has embedded spaces.
 That’s certainly easier than typing long file names!